Candice Night: Career

 After being engaged for nearly fifteen years, Night and Blackmore married in October 2008.

-Their daughter, Autumn, was born on May 27, 2010, and was the inspiration for Blackmore's Night's album, Autumn Sky, which was released in September 2010.

-On February 7, 2012, Night gave birth to their second child, a son named Rory Dartanyan.
+Their daughter was born in 2010, and was the inspiration for Blackmore's Night's album, Autumn Sky, which was released in September 2010.
+In 2012, Night gave birth to their second child.

 She made her first solo album Reflections, which was released in October 2011.
 All songs were written by Night and consist of mostly soft rock ballads.
-Her latest solo release is "Starlight, Starbright".
+Her 2nd solo release was "Starlight, Starbright".
 Inspired by the birth of her children, this collection of songs are covers of classic favorites as well as new composition meant to bring the listener to the land of dreams.

 In September 2018, Avantasia's mastermind Tobias Sammet announced that Night joined the cast for the eighth studio album of the supergroup.
 She provided co-lead vocals (together with Sammet himself) for the track "Moonglow", from the album of the same name (2019).

 Candice and dArtagnan released the duet We're Gonna Be Drinking in 2022.

+"It's Too Late" featuring Candice Night and Dweezil Zappa was released on July 1, 2022, as part of The Prog Collective's album Songs We Were Taught.
+It is a cover of the Carole King song, released via Cleopatra Records.

+Her latest solo release, Sea Glass, charted upon its April 2025 debut and was named Goldmine Magazine’s Song of the Year.